Guy Jhala Bajind (Zee Marathi) Serial Forged, Timings, Tale, Actual Title, Wiki & Extra - TheNewsTrace

 Time

-Guy Jhala Bajind will telecast from Monday to Saturday at 7:30 pm on Zee Marathi channel.
-It will change Karbhari Laybhari within the time slot.
-The primary promo of the display was once launched on 28 July 2020.
-Different main points associated with the display are given underneath.
+Guy Jhala Bajind will telecast from Monday to Saturday at 7 pm on Zee Marathi channel.
+It’ll exchange Karbhari Laybhari within the time slot.
+The primary promo of the display used to be launched on 28 July 2020.
+Different main points associated with the display are given beneath.

 |Channel Title